 When is authority not needed?
 When God does not specify how Christians are to accomplish a command, then there is freedom.
 When the Scriptures have not given any specific instructions, this leaves liberty.
 When a Christian brings food to a mourning neighbor, it does not matter whether one brings the food in a glass dish or basket, but whatever is expedient.
 However, when specifics are given in God’s Word, then Christians must observe these instructions completely.
 When considering worship in assembly and church government, Christians must have God’s authority.
 Why?
 This is because God has given specific commands regarding assembly and polity.
 Therefore, one must care not to exclude matters of liberty and expediency by misapplying the specifics of authority in God’s Word.

 Posing the question, “Is that authorized?” can go beyond the doctrine of Christ (2 John 9).
 How?
 Consider: Where is authority in the Bible to teach the Gospel using projectors?
 There is none.
 Why do Christians have no problem with a projector that God did not authorize?
 Because the Bible has no specifics on how believers display the words of Truth, but God blesses Christians when they do.
-What about the use of codex books rather than scrolls?
+What about the use of codex-books rather than scrolls?
 Where is the authority?
 The first-century church initially used scrolls until the rise of the codex.
-There is no authority for this change, yet no one judges the non-institutional churches for using books without scriptural authority.
+There is no authority for this change, yet no one judges churches for using books without scriptural authority.
 Christians are free to choose unless God specified otherwise in His Word.

 Ask for authority all day.
 However, disputing over authority about subjects that God did not specifically address is avoidable.
 Such disputes are unfruitful and distracting.
 The authority of God’s Word does overcome the traditions of men.
 Adding incense to prayers, prayers to the dead, and sprinkling and pouring for baptism are wrong for adding to God’s Word (Gal 3:15; 2 John 9).
 Yes, unauthorized worship is wrong, because God has specified the true worship that God authorized.
 Unauthorized church government is wrong, because God has specifically authorized Christ as the Head, and He established elders over individual congregations.
 Unless the aim is to cause many divisions by a neglectful misapplication of biblical authority, then all Christians must plead for authority according to what God has spoken.
 Christians must not go beyond the doctrine of Christ (2 John 9).